seqwell/LongPlex/README.md

 # seqWell LongPlex Demultiplex Nextflow Pipeline
-TODO List:

-- [X] Get to data output parity with clean repo
-- [X] Get invalid outputs for nf-schema recognized correctly
-- [X] Make Sample sheet Latch compliant
-- [X] Put test data on Latch so Latch can use it
-- [ ] Cleanup config resource directives?
-What does latch need.
-- [X] Create integration test with test data
-- [X] Create dev environment
-- [X] longplexpy Docker?
-Currently on docker hub, pulls automatically ~~- [ ] Single standalone Docker on latch or one per process?~~ One per process works
 - [ ] Re-write README based on new changes/structure

-This is the nextflow pipeline to demultiplex PacBio data for the seqWell LongPlex Long Fragment Multiplexing kit.
+This is the Nextflow pipeline to demultiplex PacBio data for seqWell LongPlex Long Fragment Multiplexing Kit.
-The pipeline uses Lima for demultiplex and uses longplexpy tools for data filtering.
+The pipeline uses [Lima](https://lima.how/) for demultiplexing and uses longplexpy tools for data filtering.
-The workflow is as shown in the image below.
+The pipeline is as shown in the image below.
-The workflow starts with hifi bam file(s), then a two-step Lima process is conducted.
-Each Lima process will clip off the corresponding barcode.
+The pipeline starts with HiFi bam files.

+ - The first Lima process, `LIMA_BOTH_END`, demultiplexes reads using lima's neighbor option.
+ This setting will demultiplex reads with both an i7 and i5 seqWell barcode sequence.
- - The first Lima demulitplex uses the neighbor option to get reads with both i7 and i5 seqWell barcodes.
-Unbarcoded reads are then used in the next clean and Lima process.
+ - The `LIST_HYBRIDS` and `REMOVE_HYBRIDS` processes identify and remove any reads with mismatched i7 and i5 seqWell barcode sequences in the remaining non-demultiplexed reads.
- - From the unbarcoded reads from the first Lima process, longplexpy tool is used to remove undesired hybrids.
- - The second Lima demultiplex process uses i7 OR i5 barcode on the cleaned unbarcoded reads.
+ - The second Lima process, `LIMA_EITHER_END`, demultiplexes reads with a only an i7 or i5 seqWell barcode sequence.

-After the two-step Lima process, bam files from these two steps are merged from each sample within each pool, and fastq files are created for each sample from the merged bam files.
+ - The bam files for each sample within each pool are merged in the `MERGE_READS` process and fastq files are created.
+ - The `DEMUX_STATS` process generates a summary of the demultiplexing steps.
+ - `FASTQC` and `MULTIQC` are used to generate summary metrics for the reads assigned to each sample in the pool

-The output from this pipeline has Lima output, demultiplex summary, and a fastqc report for the merged bams for each sample.
+The final output from this pipeline includes Lima output files, a demultiplexing summary, a fastqc report for the merged bams for each sample, and a multiqc report collating the fastqc results.

 ![Fig1. demultiplex workflow](./docs/demux_workflow.png)

+## Docker Containers

-## Docker containers used in this pipeline:
+All docker containers used in this pipeline are available publicly.

  - *lima*: quay.io/biocontainers/lima:2.7.1--h9ee0642_0
  - *samtools*: quay.io/biocontainers/samtools:1.19.2--h50ea8bc_1
  - *longplexpy*: seqwell/longplexpy:latest